emptymalei/deep-learning/dl/trees/tree.random-forest.md

 === "Sinusoid Data with Noise"

+    We generate a new dataset by adding some noise to the sin dataset.
+By adding uniform random noise, we introduce some variance but not much bias in the data.
+We are cheating a bit here because this kind of data is what random forest is good at.

-    A random forest with 1300 estimators can estimate the following sin data with noise added.
+    We train a random forest model with 1300 estimators using this noise data.
 Note that this is in-sample fitting and prediction to demonstrate the representation capability.

     ![Sinusoid Data with noise](../assets/tree.random-forest/tree.random_forest_sin_noise_reg.png)